 Our website is by far the best resource to know more about Bohol IMHO.
 But if you are still aching to find out more information then here we list some of the best books that talk about Bohol and are available in Amazon bookstore.

 Check them out and when you buy them from here you will be helping us a bit.
 So that we can write up more beautiful articles about our own lovely island in the Philippines Archipelago.
-You can click on the photos or on the Titles.
+You can click on the Titles.
 Happy Reading!

 If you want to know the history of Bohol, this book contains information which were researched and studied from census records, military records, ships’ logs, immigrant and port records, and other trustworthy sources.
 This book is part of the “Our Name in History” series.
 This series is a collection of fascinating facts and statistics created to tell and pass the story of previous generations, together with its short historical commentary.
 Name Meaning and Origin, Immigration Patterns and Census Detail, Family Lifestyles, Military Service History, and Comprehensive Source Guide for future research are just some of the topics included in this book.
 There is also a “Discover Your Family” section which provides tools and guidance on how you can get started learning more about your own family history.